Conflict in Ukraine, one year later

 Ukraine is the second-largest country in Europe (just after Russia) with a landmass slightly smaller than the province of Alberta and a population of about 44 million.
 Ukraine declared independence on August 24, 1991, following the collapse of the Soviet Union.
 The country experienced years of political and economic instability and remains among the countries of Europe suffering the most severe health impacts from the coronavirus pandemic.
 Due to ongoing conflict in eastern Ukraine, nearly 3 million people already needed humanitarian aid before the February 2022 escalation.

 - What’s the potential impact of the current crisis in Ukraine?

 The sudden escalation of conflict is not only devastating the lives of Ukrainian children and families but could also create economic disruptions that impact child poverty far beyond Eastern Europe.
 This conflict threatens regional stability and humanitarian needs are steadily rising.

-Inside Ukraine, 12 million people are at grave risk, while an additional 6 million people, mostly women and children, have fled the country and are seeking refuge in neighbouring countries.
-The UN estimates that more than 8 million people could flee Ukraine this year.
+Inside Ukraine, over 17 million people need humanitarian assistance.
+There are 3.4 million children that require protective intervention, and 5.59 million people internally displaced.
+An additional 7.9 million people, mostly women and children, have fled the country and are seeking refuge in neighboring countries.

 The conflict threatens to displace affected people multiple times, as its many impacts become increasingly felt in new communities every day, creating greater protection risks and exacerbating existing humanitarian needs.